Lorton Reformatory: History

-Near the reformatory lies Revolutionary War patriot William Lindsay's circa 1790 estate known as Laurel Hill.
+Near the reformatory lies Revolutionary War patriot William Lindsay's c.
+1790 estate known as Laurel Hill.
 This house served as a residence for the reformatory superintendent.

 In 1908, President Theodore Roosevelt appointed a special Penal Commission to investigate deplorable conditions of the District of Columbia's jail and workhouse in Washington.
 As a result, the Commission recommended a complete change in the philosophy and treatment of prisoners in D.C.
 The United States Congress acted upon this recommendation, and a 1155 acre tract north of the Occoquan River was purchased in 1910 through condemnation proceedings.

 District architect Snowden Ashford drew plans for the workhouse in 1910, while Leon E. Dessez was the special architect appointed by the commissioners to draft plans for the new workhouse.
 It opened in 1916 as a facility for less serious offenders in the Lorton Correctional Complex, with classically inspired, symmetrical dormitory complexes.

 From 1911 the complex had its own railroad, the Lorton and Occoquan Railroad that operated until 1977.

-From June to November 1917, a number of nationally prominent suffragists were arrested from their "Silent Sentinels" pickets of the White House at the White House, and held at the Occoquan Workhouse.
-Approximately 168 women, most from the National Women's Party, experienced mistreatment at the workhouse.
+From June to November 1917, a number of nationally prominent suffragists were arrested from their Silent Sentinels pickets of the White House at the White House, and held at the Occoquan Workhouse.
+Approximately 168 women, most from the National Woman's Party, experienced mistreatment at the workhouse.
 Some were force-fed after they began hunger strikes.
 The night of November 14, 1917, is known as the "Night of Terror" because of how badly the suffragist prisoners were tortured, beaten, and abused.
 Portrayals of events at the Occoquan Workhouse played a key part in the 2004 film Iron Jawed Angels, a film about the history of the National Woman's Party, Alice Paul, Lucy Burns, and other members of the 1910s Women's Voting Rights Movement.

 The penitentiary buildings of the 1930s were constructed by the prisoners themselves, using brick manufactured at the on-site kiln complex from Occoquan River clay.
 Initially only the maximum security section was fenced, but fences were established for other sections in the 1970s due to area politicians calling for the closing of the prison and increased concerns over prison escapes.
+A series of prison riots plagued the facility in the 1970s and 1980s, including an incident in 1974 where 100 armed inmates took 10 guards hostage, and a riot in 1986 during which 14 buildings were set on fire.